-Proxy Voting: Whether or not you plan to attend the Annual Meeting, we encourage you to vote as soon as possible so that your shares are represented.
-We urge you to vote TODAY by completing, signing and dating the enclosed BLUE proxy card and promptly mailing it in the postage pre-paid urge you to vote TODAY by completing, signing and dating the enclosed BLUE proxy card and promptly mailing it in the postage pre-paid envelope provided or following the instructions on the enclosed BLUE proxy card to vote via the Internet or by telephone.
+Proxy Voting: Whether or not you plan to attend the Annual Meeting, we encourage you to vote as soon as possible so that instructions on the enclosed BLUE proxy card to vote via the Internet or by telephone.
 Returning your executed BLUE proxy card will not prevent you from attending the Annual Meeting but will ensure that your vote is counted if you are unable to attend.
 Even if you submit a vote prior to the Annual Meeting, you will still have an opportunity to change your earlier vote by voting during the Annual Meeting.
-More information on voting your BLUE proxy card and attending the Annual Meeting can be found in the accompanying
+More information on voting your BLUE proxy card and attending the Annual Meeting can be found in the accompanying Proxy Statement.

-Proxy Statement.